softfactories/ai_labs/README.md

    You must use the same region in your REST call as you used to get your subscription keys.
-For example, if you got your subscription keys from East US, replace "westcentralus" in the URI below with "eastus".
+For example, if you got your subscription keys from East US, replace "westcentralus" with "eastus".

    Free trial subscription keys are generated in the "westcentralus" region.
    If you use a free trial subscription key, you shouldn't need to change